ANRGUSC/iris-mbed-os-3pi/app_files/mqtt_rssi_ping_pong/README.md

 In this example the UDP packets acts as the event triggers.
 Thus to deal with missing UDP packets, there is a periodic request by each node.

+Upon receiving a UDP packet, the Openmote dumps the RSSI value to the mbed.
+Upon receiving the RSSI value, the 3pi decides its movement direction based on the `RSSI_THR`.
+The idea is to stay furthests in each other's connected region with `RSSI > RSSI_THR`

 ## Set up the border router

 [border router link](https://github.com/ANRGUSC/anrg-riot/tree/develop/examples/emcute_border_router_3pi)